bulletmark/mpr/README.md

 options:
   -h, --help            show this help message and exit -d DEVICE, --device DEVICE
-                        serial port/device to connect to, default is "auto" -l, --list-device-names
+                        serial port/device to connect to, default is "auto".
-                        just list out device mnemonics that can be used for -d/--device
+                        Specify "-d list" to print out device mnemonics that can be used.
   -m MOUNT, --mount MOUNT
                         mount local directory on device before command -M MOUNT_UNSAFE_LINKS, --mount-unsafe-links MOUNT_UNSAFE_LINKS